As a patient of Pratt Regional Medical Center,

 To have your physician and PRMC staff comply with these directives.

 To receive more information regarding advance directives, when requested.
-Call Social Services for further information at extension #412 or #413.
+Call social services for further information at 450-1412 or 450-1567.

 To participate in the development and implementation of your discharge plan.